 The Beagle Channel is a 240-km-long stretch of water between the archipelago of Tierra del Fuego and smaller islands.
 It is famous for its beauty as well as for its turbulent history.
 It was named after the HMS Beagle, which sailed there in the 1820s led by Robert Fitzroy.
 When the ship made a second visit to the channel it had Charles Darwin aboard.

 "The scenery assumed a peculiar and very magnificent character[…] The mountains were here about three thousand feet high, and terminated in sharp and jagged points.
-They rose in one unbroken sweep from the water’s edge, and were covered to the height of fourteen or fifteen hundred feet by the dusky-coloured forest," Darwin wrote later about his trip.
+They rose in one unbroken sweep from the water’s edge, and were covered to the height of fourteen or fifteen hundred feet by the dusky-colored forest," Darwin later wrote this about his trip.

-You can discover Beagle Channel taking a half-day cruise from Ushuaia which usually covers the greatest nature sites in the area.
-One of them is Les Eclaireurs lighthouse located between numerous small islands populated by sea lions and birds.
+You can discover Beagle Channel by taking a half-day cruise from Ushuaia which usually covers the greatest nature sites in the area.
+One of them is Les Eclaireurs lighthouse located between numerous small islands which is inhabited by sea lions and birds.
 You can enjoy panoramic views of Tierra del Fuego National Park or take a tour to Martillo Island, home to Magellanic and Gentoo penguins.

 Some tours run all year round, but the best time to cruise the Beagle Channel is from November to April because days are longer and winters tend to be severe here.
-Well, you can still expect some snow in even in January.
+Well, you can still expect some snow, even in January!